DANets: Deep Abstract Networks for Tabular Data Classification and Regression: Introduction

 Our {\ourapproach}s are built mainly by stacking {\ourcomponent}s sequentially, and thus tabular features are recursively abstracted layer by layer to obtain the global semantics.
 To replenish useful features and increase the feature diversity, we also introduce a shortcut path (similar to the residual shortcut~\cite{resnet}), which directly injects the information of raw tabular features into the higher-level features.
 Specifically, we package the higher-level feature abstraction operation of \ourcomponent and the feature fetching operation of the shortcut path into a basic block (as specified in Fig.~\ref{fig:framework}(b)), and our {\ourapproach}s are built by stacking such blocks (see Fig.~\ref{fig:framework}(c)).
 Note that various empirical evidences~\cite{resnet,Pointnet++} have suggested that the successes of deep neural networks (DNNs) are partially benefited from the model depth.
-Thus, we design {\ourapproach}s with deep architectures, and extensive experiments verify that increasing the model depth indeed yields performance gains.
+Thus, we design {\ourapproach}s with deep architectures, and further discuss the benefits and choices of the model depths by extensive experiments.

-In summary, the contributions of this paper are as follows. \begin{itemize} \item We propose \ourcomponent, which groups features and processes them for higher-level feature abstraction. \ourcomponent is simple, and its computational complexity can be reduced by our structure re-parameterization method. \item We introduce a special shortcut path, which fetches raw features for higher levels, promoting the feature diversity for finding meaningful feature groups. \item Based on {\ourcomponent}s, we build {\ourapproach}s to cope with tabular data classification and regression tasks by recursively abstracting features in order to obtain critical semantics of tabular features. {\ourapproach}s outperform previous methods on multiple public datasets. \end{itemize}
+In summary, the contributions of this paper are as follows. \begin{itemize} \item The proposed \ourcomponent automatically extracts higher-level tabular feature from lower-level ones. \ourcomponent is simple, and its computational complexity can be reduced in inference by our structure re-parameterization method. \item We introduce a special shortcut path, which fetches raw features for higher levels, promoting the feature diversity for finding meaningful feature groups. \item Based on {\ourcomponent}s, we build {\ourapproach}s to cope with tabular data classification and regression tasks by recursively abstracting features in order to obtain critical semantics of tabular features. \end{itemize}